vfarcic/cncf-demo/solution.md

 ## TODO:

-* Check whether there are new projects to be added to the "README.md".
+* Check whether there are new projects to be added
-* Add Kubernetes SIG projects to the "README.md".
+* Add Kubernetes SIG projects